 - Round-trip airfare included

-- Orientation camp in Tokyo included
+- Orientation camp included (Subject to change/cancelation due to COVID-19)

 - Application Deadline: March 30 (fall semester and year-long), December 1st (spring semester)